 I talked to Tanibajeva this week over Zoom, and I got the chance to hear about the story of the company.

 “Being an environmentalist, I’ve always had a conundrum of concrete things I could do to support the movement,” she said.
 “Obviously I could educate myself and learn a lot about the topic. … I could go to protests … but I wanted to do something more concrete and hands-on.
 With all the free time that I had sitting during quarantine, I was like, ‘This is the moment.’
 So I put all my energy into it.”

 Lots of Berries, she said, is a sustainable lifestyle brand, so it doesn’t just include fashion — it extends to cooking, home decor and more.
 It started from the produce angle, when she helped organize a community garden, and thus the name Lots of Berries felt appropriate.
 The company is kicking off with LOB Fashion, the company’s clothing line.
 Soon, they’re going to try to tackle sustainable housing with a teaching program modeled on the Tiny House Project.

 “I thought it was a cute name, too,” she added.

 She said the company hopes to establish a workshop space in the Catskills, to actually create clothes “on a wider, but still sustainable scale.”

-As Tanibajeva told me about all of this — about being on New York Fashion Week, about designing clothes, about modeling, about the berries — one central question I had remained: How did she learn it all?
+As Tanibajeva told me about all of this — about being involved in the New York Fashion Week season, about designing clothes, about modeling, about the berries — one central question I had remained: How did she learn it all?
 After all, she’s a full-time student in college, working in what seems to be a high-level, professional sphere.

 The answer she gave me: that she comes from a “fashionable family.”